A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Evaluation

 Initially, we scanned all our code repositories for vulnerabilities using both SBOM-based scanners, and the results are summarized in Table~\ref{tab:vuln_resized}.
 Some repositories do not rely on any third-party libraries and therefore cannot yield vulnerability findings.
 Consequently, the \textit{No.~Repos} column reports only the number of repositories in which at least one vulnerability was identified, while the \textit{No.~Vulns} column gives the total count of vulnerabilities detected across them.
 On average, vulnerable repositories contain more than three vulnerabilities each, with \texttt{Ruby} projects showing the highest density at over 20 per repository.

 Although the large number of vulnerabilities per vulnerable repository might raise a significant and widespread security concern, they do not distinguish between true and false positives and, therefore, cannot represent the practical trustworthiness of the scanners.
 To further investigate this, we conduct a follow-up validation experiment.
 However, there is an absence of automated source code analysis tools for our target languages, unlike specialized tools such as~\citet{zhao2024covsbom} for \texttt{Java}.
-Hence, we proceed with the manual inspection.
+Hence, we transition from our previous large-scale analysis to a deep-dive manual validation, which is inherently labor-intensive.
+Therefore, we prioritize a deep-dive analysis on a small and representative set of repositories over a broader but superficial statistical count.
 Accordingly, we randomly select one repository that contains fewer than 20 vulnerabilities reported for each language, scan it with both scanners, \texttt{Grype} and \texttt{Trivy}, and then manually inspect the source code to validate each reported vulnerability.

-Table~\ref{tab:syft_trivy_comparison} presents the results of our manual validation, which revealed an exceptionally high false positive rate.
-From the 81 potential vulnerabilities reported across four repositories and two scanners, manual inspection confirmed only two in a Rust project\footnote{We have already informed the developers of this repository.
-However, the repository has been inactive for one year, and by the time we submit this paper, the authors have not responded yet.}, corresponding to an overall false positive rate of 97.5\%.
+Table~\ref{tab:vulnerability_validation} presents the results of our manual validation, which revealed an exceptionally high false positive rate.
+The $V_r$ in Table~\ref{tab:vulnerability_validation} represents the union of findings from both \texttt{Grype} and \texttt{Trivy}.
+It is important to note that, starting from the same accurate SBOM, we observed a near-perfect agreement between the two scanners.
+Despite the fact that these tools utilize distinct vulnerability databases.
+From the 113 potential vulnerabilities reported across four repositories, our in-depth manual inspection confirmed only 9 true positives\footnote{Following ethical security research practices, we have responsibly disclosed these findings to the respective maintainers.
+Several authors have already acknowledged and addressed these issues.}.
+This corresponds to a staggering overall false positive rate of 92.0\%.
 This result demonstrates a pronounced discrepancy between automated reports and actual security risks.

-Starting from the same SBOM, both scanners give almost the same vulnerability report, except in Ruby, where the library \texttt{Thor} has been ignored by \texttt{Grype}.
-This near-perfect agreement observed shows scanners often utilize distinct vulnerability databases (e.g., GitHub Adversaries, NVD, etc.) and matching algorithms.
-However, facing such a high false positive rate, we cannot help to question the usability and trustworthiness of this method.
+Unfortunately, facing such a high false positive rate, we cannot help questioning the usability and trustworthiness of their methods.